MokkaCicc/aoc/README.md

 $ cargo build --release
 ```

-The `./target/release/aoc.exe` file will be created, you can run it from here or move it elsewhere.
+The `./target/release/aoc.exe` file will be created, move it to the root of a cargo project.

-When running this script, it will try to run the file `./[year]/[day]/main.rs` in the current directory.
-If the file does not exist, it will create it.
+When running this script, it will try to run the file `./aoc-[year]-[day]/src/main.rs`.
+If the file does not exist, it will create it within a new cargo workspace.

 By default, the script uses the current `year` and `day`, but it can be overrided with flags.
 ```bash